Chicken McNuggets: Sale

 Chicken McNuggets are sold in various portion sizes depending on the country of purchase.
 In the United States, they come in packs of 4, 6, 10, 20 and 50 (in selected stores).
 In some markets, including the United Kingdom, they are sold in packs of 4 (as part of a Happy Meal), 6, 9 or 20 (as a "ShareBox").
-In New Zealand and Australia, they are also available in 3-packs in Happy Meals and Heart Foundation-approved "Tick healthy" meals.
+In New Zealand and Australia, they were also available in 3-packs in Happy Meals and Heart Foundation-approved "Tick healthy" meals.
 In Canada, Chicken McNuggets are sold in packs of 4 (as part of a Happy Meal), 6, 10, and 20.
 A 50-piece McNuggets meal deal has been promoted at times for special events such as the NFL's Super Bowl.

 They have recently been introduced by McDonald's in India, first as a part of its "Breakfast Meal" and later in the regular menu in May 2009.
 A halal version of the McNuggets has been sold at two franchises in Dearborn, Michigan, beginning in the early 2000s, bringing in double the average sales of regular McNuggets.

 Variants

 In September 2020, McDonald's introduced Spicy Chicken McNuggets in the United States for a limited time along with Mighty Hot Sauce.
-Spicy Chicken McNuggets returned, for a limited time, in February 2021 and September 2023.
+Spicy Chicken McNuggets returned, for a limited time, in February 2021, September 2023, and September 2026.